poac-dev/poac/README.md

 ## Demo

-By using poac, you can create a C++ project, build sources and execute an application:
+By using Poac, you can create a C++ project, build sources and execute an application:

 ![Poac Demo](https://user-images.githubusercontent.com/26405363/100546063-9b81d500-32a2-11eb-9018-01f05e8d9252.gif)